AHEAD: America’s HIV Epidemic Analysis Dashboard

 The indicator data for the EHE jurisdictions and all states can be filtered by demographic characteristics such as age, race/ethnicity, sex at birth, and transmission category.
 AHEAD also provides links to definitions of the indicators and their data sources as well as links to other data tools from CDC and HRSA that users can explore.

-The dashboard also presents data on seven social determinants of health indicators for the same jurisdictions, providing additional context on these factors that influence HIV risk and health outcomes among people with HIV:
+The dashboard also presents data on eight social determinants of health indicators for the same jurisdictions, providing additional context on these factors that influence HIV risk and health outcomes among people living with HIV:

-View the images below for samples of the SDOH information displays available on AHEAD:
+View the image below for a sample of the SDOH information display available on AHEAD:

 How Can You Use AHEAD?